kevinolega/minimalchanges/_posts/2012-02-15-how-my-goals-changed-in-7-years.md

 Result: Earned really well.
 Unfortunately the company I was on board with closed down.
 Upped my savings a bit at this point.

 Worked for dad days.
-Help out dad and enjoy my remaining time with him.
-Lost Ish and the remainder of my huge goals at this point.
+Help out dad and enjoy my remaining time with him and the remainder of my huge goals at this point.
 Target income: variable
 Actual income: variable
 Result: my preparation wasn't enough to cover the requirements.
 Better start getting back to working on working on my own terms again.